-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to write off the difference.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to write off the remainder of the loan.

 What steps do I take in a short sale?

-First, determine the true market value of your property.
-If your finances are already pushed to the limit, engaging a licensed appraiser may not be feasible.
-Therefore, an experienced local real estate professional that knows the current conditions of the Fort Walton Beach real estate market is the best way to get an accurate opinion of what your home could sell for.
+First, assess the true market value of your house.
+For those whose finances are already stretched, paying a licensed appraiser may not be feasible.
+Therefore, a qualified local real estate agent that knows the current conditions of the Fort Walton Beach real estate market is a sound way to get a realistic opinion of your home's value.

-Next, don't forget about your closing costs.
-My work in this area has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, calculate your closing costs.
+My experience has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and let them know of the situation.
-They may even have a special team that handles short sales.
-Ask about their exact steps.
-Some lenders will be more able to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, contact your lender and make them aware of the situation.
+They may even have a specific department that handles short sales.
+Ask about their particular procedures.
+Some lenders will be more inclined to work with you than others.
+They may be able to reduce the amount owed or make other arrangements.
+Your lender will have to agree to the final sale.